 - Acting (BFA)

 - Musical Theatre (BFA)

-- Technical Theatre and Design (BFA)
+- Theatre Design or Technology (BFA)

-- Rock & Roll/Concert Technology (BFA) - More information to come!!
+- Rock & Roll/Concert Technology (BFA)

 - Stage Management (BFA)